fraganator/archive-cache-manager/README.md

 A LaunchBox plugin which caches extracted ROM archives, letting you play games faster.
 Also allows launching individual files from archives, and loading preferred files from an archive.

 ## New in v2.11
-* Multi-disc support and automatic M3U generation!
+* Multi-disc support and automatic M3U generation
     * Extract and cache all discs in a multi-disc game
     * Generate and use M3U where supported by emulator / platform
 * Custom filename priority for all emulators / platforms
+* Option to automatically check for plugin updates
+* Updated 7-Zip to version 21.07
 * Minor bug fixes

 ## Description